pan4ratte/obsidian-publish-to-telegram/README.md

 # About the Author

-My name is Mark Ingram (Ingrem), I am a Religious Studies scholar.
-Apart from my main area of study (Protestant Political Theology in Russia), I teach the subject "Information Technologies in Scientific Research", a unique course that I developed myself from scratch.
-This plugin helps me in my studies and I use it in my teaching, as well as other plugins that I develop and that you can find on [my GitHub profile](https://github.com/pan4ratte/).
+My name is Mark Ingrem and I am a Religious Studies scholar.
+Apart from my main area of study (Protestant Political Theology in Russia), I teach a university course called "Information Technologies in Scientific Research", which is based on my own unique program.
+This plugin helps me in my research and I use it in my teaching, along with the other plugins I develop, which you can find on [my GitHub profile](https://github.com/pan4ratte/).

-Hello to every student that came across this page!
+Hello to every student who came across this page!

 Huge thanks to [Egor Gvozdikov](https://github.com/egorgvo), who wrote the first lines of code for this project and made numerous valuable commits.